 But what are the possible arrangements? — A look at the European states that do not belong to the Union:

-Norway, Iceland and Liechtenstein are part of the European Economic Area (EEA).
-EEA membership brings with it extensive trade facilitations such as extensive duty-free access and the adoption of Union law relating to the internal market.
+Norway, Iceland, and Liechtenstein are part of the European Economic Area (EEA).
+EEA membership brings extensive trade facilitations, such as comprehensive duty-free access and the adoption of Union law relating to the internal market.
 While the EU has also proposed such “half EU membership” to the British, the British refuse to be further bound by EU law.

-The conclusion of a large number of bilateral agreements regulating trade in goods seems more likely, but much more time-consuming.
+The conclusion of many bilateral agreements regulating trade in goods seems more likely, but takes time and effort.
 The previous agreement between the EU and Switzerland could serve as a template for this.
-A total of 120 agreements govern relations between the Union and the Switzerland.
-However, this does not work in practice without problems, such as the adoption of EU standards for traded goods and services.
-While Switzerland has transposed a large number of EU standards into its own law and pays into the EU budget, the focus for Great Britain is on achieving independence.
-Among other things, Great Britain sees itself prevented from concluding a far-reaching trade agreement with the USA by EU standards.
+A total of 120 contracts govern relations between the Union and Switzerland.
+However, this only works with problems, such as adopting EU standards for traded goods and services.
+While Switzerland has transposed many EU standards into its law and pays into the EU budget, the focus for Great Britain is on achieving independence.
+Among other things, by EU standards, Great Britain is prevented from concluding a far-reaching trade agreement with the USA.

 Much remains to be clarified

 There are still many uncertainties for German online retailers.
 Among other things, the 14-day right of revocation, traders’ warranties and the reversal of the burden of proof after six months need to be clarified.
-It is also expected that the UK will introduce one or two special rules that merchants will have to take into account in their procedures.
+It is also expected that the UK will introduce one or two special rules that merchants must consider in their procedures.
 ClearVAT will keep you up to date with our products.